Volunteer with Children in Mongolia

 - Placement locations: Ulaanbaatar

-- Types of care projects: Centers for children with learning disabilities, kindergartens, orphanages
+- Types of care projects: Centers for children with learning disabilities, kindergartens, childcare centers

 - Age of children: 0 - 15